| Browsing

 Internet Explorer, we have support for ActiveX

 technology.
 Any evil ideas yet ?
+Besides that Javascript has been

 (and still is for some services) used for exploiting